dominikwilkowski/sass-versioning/README.md

 ```

 Each of these come with interdependencies and we need to check for conflicts.
 Like if grid was dependent on core `v1.0.0` but only `v2.0.0` was imported or on
 an entirely different module that we don’t even have in our imports.
+To see more examples check out the `./test/` folder.

 To make sure this works, we need to **register each module** and at the bottom of all imports **check for conflicts** and throw errors on conflicts.